 - Canon 1D X series, Canon 5D series, Canon 6D series, Canon 7D series, Canon M5 series, Canon M50 series

 This list is not exhaustive.
-In fact there’s likely even more cameras from the above mentioned brands that do offer this feature.
-If in doubt, consult the manual or visit a local store to have a poke around in the menu in-person.
+In fact, there’s likely even more cameras from the above-mentioned brands that do offer this feature.
+If in doubt, consult the manual.

 To utilize this technique some cameras will require you to reassign the function of an existing button on the back of the camera, and some cameras will actually have a dedicated button on the back that is designed to be enabled for use with back button focus.
-Obviously if your camera has one of those buttons then it’s a dead giveaway that you camera supports the feature!
-The button will be labelled AF-ON if there is one dedicated to the feature, and if not then you’ll have to reassign the function of another button such as AE Lock.
+Obviously, if your camera has one of those buttons then it’s a dead giveaway that your camera supports the feature!
+The button will be labelled AF-ON if there is one dedicated to the feature and if not then you’ll have to reassign the function of another button such as AE Lock.

 How to Set up Back Button Focus